 After applying the parking utilization rates from the surrogate sites, the proposed development is expected to have a maximum visitor parking demand of eight (8) spaces to 13 spaces.
-The development has proposed eight (8) spaces; therefore, the site should have sufficient visitor parking spaces.
+After averaging the utilization rates from both the surrogate sites, the development has proposed a visitor parking rate of 0.08 spaces per unit.
+The development has proposed 10 spaces; therefore, the site should have sufficient visitor parking spaces.